shahf3/FarmaTech/docs/proposal/proposal.md

 ### Programming tools / Tech stack

-Backend:
+**Backend:**

-  (1) Node.js with Express.js: Handles API requests and manages interactions with the Hyperledger Fabric      network through the Fabric SDK.
+(1) Node.js with Express.js: For backend development, handles API requests and manages interactions with the Hyperledger Fabric network through the Fabric SDK.

-  (2) Hyperledger Fabric: A permissioned blockchain platform ensuring secure, scalable transactions within the supply chain.
+(2) Hyperledger Fabric: A permissioned blockchain platform used to ensure secure, immutable, and scalable tracking of medicines through the supply chain.

 (3) Fabric SDK (Node.js): Facilitates communication between the backend and the blockchain, allowing the system to interact with smart contracts (chaincode).

-  Frontend:
+**Frontend:**

 (1) React.js: A robust frontend framework used to build the user interface, handling asynchronous requests to the backend and displaying drug authentication information.

 (2) instascan.js: Enables QR code scanning on the frontend, allowing users to verify drug authenticity by querying the blockchain.

+(3) qrcode.js (JavaScript): A library for generating QR codes containing drug-specific information.

+**Location Tracking:**

+Google Geolocation API: Integrated into the system for tracking the physical location of transactions and scans.
+This ensures the validity of scans at various points in the supply chain by verifying the location data.

+**Development Tools:**

+(1) VS Code: IDE we are going to be using for development.

+(2) Postman: A tool used for testing API endpoints

+Version Control:

+GitLab: Version control system for managing source code, collaborating, and tracking changes in the project.

 ### Hardware